How to prepare your employees to work remotely

 Allowing employees to work remotely offers a number of benefits for businesses.

 Surveys have shown that employees who work from home report a 25% reduction in their stress levels, with 86% of telecommuters also claiming that they are more productive in their home office.
+While this doesn't take the worldwide pandemic into account, we know for certain that remote work is increasing whether its a matter of finding a less stressful environment or a safer one.
 Meanwhile, remote working can also benefit employers by saving them money on property costs and office supplies by ensuring there are fewer in-house employees to account for.

 If you'd consider adopting this growing trend, invest the time in properly preparing your team—and your facility—for the coming changes.